 Fanny Falkenberg - Founder and Partner, Go Care

-While Teams is primarily a tool that every user must download, Univid is completely browser-based and requires no download for meeting participants.
-Teams also has a version for the browser, but this is somewhat limited in functionality.
-Many companies do not allow external downloaded programs, which can make meetings with these players more difficult.
-Univid has full functionality in the browser and participants are invited with just one link.
+While Teams is primarily a tool that every user must download, Univid is completely browser-based and requires no download for webinar participants or hosts.
+Many companies do not allow externally downloaded software, which can be a challenge.
+Also, most people these days expect to not have to download software, which can have an impact on attendence rate.
+Univid has full functionality in the browser and participants are invited with just a link.

 Sharing videos smoothly via screen sharing can be a difficult task, but Univid uses the latest video technology, which makes it very stable for even the largest of meetings and events.
 It is possible to increase the quality of video up to studio quality and you can screen share adapted for video, which means that you can, for example, easily screen share Youtube videos during your video meeting or event.

 Both Teams and Univid supports hosting breakout sessions.
 Holding breakout rooms and sessions in Univid does not require any technical background or expertise, but is based on drag-and-drop where you can easily generate new rooms, randomly distribute in the rooms and create rooms with your own names in advance!
 Teams also has a user interface for running breakouts.
 If you do not mind a slightly steeper learning curve, we encourage you to try both and decide for yourself!
 Teams mainly support breakouts in their downloaded client.

 In Teams meetings, you can swap your background in the video for a virtual background of your choice.
 Otherwise, graphic customization is limited and you want e.g. have your logo with you, you have to work on getting it on your slides that you screen share.
 In Univid you can customize the entire session through header colors, brand with your logo and customize with your own background, which is suitable for you who want to create more personal meetings.